Never Look for Your Next Role

 Remember, you are not a walking resume.
 You are so much more than your career and it is important that your life reflects that.
 The irony of that is when it does, you inadvertently become more attractive to job prospects.

-Do yourself a favor and spend a little less time networking and perusing job search websites and more time investing your time and energy into your life outside of work.
+Do yourself a favor and spend a little less time networking and perusing job search websites and more time investing your energy into your life outside of work.
 Become a more interesting person and watch the job prospects find you!

 Do you need help finding a new job or have more questions?